Get Started

 Frustrated with complicated shipping calculations for each product?

 WooCommerce’s flat rate shipping makes managing shipping costs simple and predictable.
-It lets you set fixed delivery costs, giving your customers clear rates and making the shipping process easier for store owners.
+It lets you set fixed delivery costs, giving customers clear rates and making shipping easier for store owners.

-Whether you want to offer different rates for domestic and international shipping or customize rates based on product types, flat rate shipping provides the flexibility you need.
+Whether you offer different rates for domestic and international shipping or customize rates based on product types, flat rate shipping provides the flexibility you need.

 In this guide, we’ll walk you through a step-by-step process for setting up and optimizing flat rate shipping in your WooCommerce store.